astroDimitrios/Astronomy/AstPy-015 Ring Dynamics/README.md

 ***Articles*** has two articles - the Larson article and the Shane presentation (see the references)

 ***myimages*** contains images that the students create during the activity when visualising the roche limit

+#### Update 2022 April

+The Articles and Images folders can be found in full [here](https://drive.google.com/drive/folders/150cx9lSqmnedWAdEcWA_QoWtFvIiyIoc?usp=sharing).

 ## Challenges: